NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 Question:23

 Respiratory pathway is believed to be a catabolic pathway.
-However, nature of TCA cycle is amphibolic.
+However, nature of the TCA cycle is amphibolic.
 Explain.

 Answer:

 The citrus cycle involves breaking down of the glucose molecules depicting catabolic behaviour.
 And it also involves the formation of FADH2 and ATP molecules which depict its anabolic behaviour.
-Hence both these process takes place in the TCA cycle, and this is the reason because of which it can be labelled as amphibolic.
+Hence both these process takes place in the TCA cycle, and this is the reason because of why it can be labelled as amphibolic.

 Question:1

 In the following flow chart, replace the symbols a,b,c and d with appropriate terms.
-Briefly explain the process and give any two application of it.
+Briefly explain the process and give any two applications of it.

 Answer: